milad-hub/ngx-signal-plus/README.md

 - Built-in undo/redo functionality
 - Form handling with validation
 - Form groups with aggregated state and validation
+- Async state management with loading, error, and retry logic
+- Collection management with ID-based CRUD operations
 - Automatic cleanup and memory management
 - Performance optimizations
 - Transactions and batching for atomic operations